-Savage Hart began saving wildlife in Ohio in the Spring of 2010.
-The mission of the Ohio initiative is to ease any pain and suffering of wildlife through quality care with the hopes of releasing healthy animals back into their natural environment.
-Each animal rescue aims to educate community residents about Ohio native wild animals’ natural behavior and solutions to coexist with wildlife peacefully.
+In the spring of 2010, Savage Hart began rescuing wildlife in Ohio with the aim of providing quality care to ease any pain and suffering of the animals.
+The ultimate goal was to release the healthy animals back into their natural environment.
+Each rescue mission also aimed to educate the local community about the natural behavior of Ohio native wild animals and to find solutions for peaceful coexistence with wildlife.

-In 2018 Savage Hart moved its base of operations to Columbus, GA, where our primary focus is establishing a network of local wildlife rescuers and rehabilitators.
-We still regularly field calls and assist residents faced with wildlife concerns.
+In 2019, Savage Hart moved its base of operations to Columbus, GA, where our primary focus was establishing a network of local wildlife rescuers and rehabilitators.